Skip to content

 • They need to have a sequential primary key column to allow for stable sorting and thus efficient cursor-based pagination.
 Either an explicit INTEGER or UUIDv7 PRIMARY KEY will do, including FOREIGN KEY columns.

-Record APIs can be configured through the admin dashboard or immediately in TrailBase’s configuration file.
-Note that there are certain features that aren’t yet exposed in the dashboard, like supporting multiple APIs based on the same table or view.
-In this case you can drop down to the configuration to set up as many as you like allowing for a lot of extra flexibility around permissions and visibility.
+Record APIs can be configured via the admin dashboard or in TrailBase’s configuration file.
+Not all features are yet exposed via the UI like exporting the same table/view multiple times as different API endpoints.
+Editing the configuration file directly, you can set up as many as you like allowing for some extra flexibility around permissions and visibility.

 An example API setup for managing user avatars: